MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

-    - The link to the page currently being displayed appears in uppercase with a double underline, allowing the user to tell at a galnce where they are on the site.
+    - The link to the page currently being displayed appears in uppercase with a double underline, allowing the user to tell at a glance where they are on the site.

     ![Inline navigation bar screenshot](/assets/images/screenshots/ritualeffect_navbar_inline_7.png "Inline navigation bar")
     ![Drop-down navigation menu screenshot](/assets/images/screenshots/ritualeffect_navbar_dropdown.png "Drop-down navigation menu")